-The company's cost of revenue includes the portion of the revenue charged by the company's domestic carrier customers which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
+The company's revenue includes the portion of service revenue charged by its domestic carrier partners to the company pursuant to its agreements with these parties, which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
+The company also includes the costs associated with the operation of its cloud-based solutions.